semgrep/semgrep-rules/README.md

 - maintainability
 - performance

-If a `security` rule is discouraging the use of a bad pattern (such as formatted SQL strings), we recommended appending `audit` to your namespace.
+If a `security` rule is discouraging the use of a bad pattern (such as formatted SQL strings), we recommend appending `audit` to your namespace.
 This distinguishes it from a `security` rule that is specifically aiming to detect a vulnerability.

 <p align="center">
     <img src="https://web-assets.r2c.dev/semgrep-live-namespacing.png" alt="semgrep.live rule namespace" width="500" />